 The first step for them when dealing with these events is to accept full responsibility wherever possible.
-They understand that by accepting responsibility that they are putting themselves into the driver’s seat of their life.
-From this place there is no complaining and/or blaming.
-There is instead a quiet acknowledgement that:
+They understand that by accepting responsibility that they are putting themselves in the driver’s seat of their life.
+From this place, there is no complaining and/or blaming.
+There is instead a quiet acknowledgment that:

 I’m in some way responsible for all this, and as a result I must be the one to figure all this out…

 They then immediately turn their attention to the problem at hand, which of course comes in the form of:

 - A misunderstanding that lost them their job.

 - A rumor that their partner is cheating on them.